spencertipping/tau/doc/Omega-hm.md

 1. Save space and prepend a `u16b` residue for any large values, no residue for small values
 2. Prepend a `u32b` onto every value so we get full data-log replay for recovery

 I prefer the second option: we do lose some space, but debugging is a lot easier and we have a full replay log in case the `h→m` files become corrupted.
+See [Ω `k→v` log files](Omega-kv.md) for details.

 ## Special `m` values